TransformationToolContest/ttc2018liveContest/README.md

 ## Reporting and visualization

 Make sure you read the `README.md` file in the `reporting` directory and install all the requirements for R.

-## Running the example solution

-1. Start with Eclipse Modeling or Eclipse for DSL Developers.
-1. Add the <http://download.eclipse.org/mmt/qvto/updates/releases> update site and install the **QVT Operational SDK**, version **3.6.0.v20160606-1156**.
-1. Import the `solutions/ModelJoin` project.
-1. If you get compile errors related to character encoding, change the encoding of the project to **ISO-8859-1**.

-Run the `de.fzi.ttc2017.smartGrids.App` class as a Java Application with the required settings.
-For example:

-* Arguments
-  * `-view outageDetection`
-* Environment
-  * `ChangePath`: `../../changes/changeSequence1`
-  * `Sequences`: `1`

 ## Implementing the benchmark for a new tool